 Sheila E. McCarthy is a senior program manager for the Center’s Technical Assistance department, leading and delivering a wide range of onsite and remote technical assistance projects including drug/opioid court teleservices initiatives, statewide strategic plans, and training events.
 Prior to joining the Technical Assistance team, Ms. McCarthy worked for the New York State Unified Court System for over a decade in several capacities within family court.
 Her career in the court system began as a coordinator for a program aimed at increasing offender accountability in domestic violence cases in Queens Family Court.
 She then transitioned to a Citywide position with the Child Welfare Court Improvement Project, a federally funded initiative that supports the family court’s mandate to promote the safety, permanence and well-being of abused and neglected children.
 Her last position before joining the Center was focused on a statewide initiative aimed at improving the child welfare, family court, and chemical dependency systems.
 In addition to her macro level work, Sheila has experience directly serving clients ranging from victims of sexual assault and domestic violence, to assisting criminal justice involved individuals with cooccurring mental illness and substance use disorders.
 She holds a B.A. in Sociology from Boston College and a M.S.W. from Columbia University School of Social Work.

-Chief Judge, Pueblo of Pojoaque Tribal Court
+Hon.
+Kim McGinnis, Chief Judge, Pueblo of Pojoaque

-Program Director, Justice for Vets, National Association of Drug Court Professionals
+Mark Panasiewicz, Program Director, Justice for Vets, National Association of Drug Court Professionals

 Mark Panasiewicz is a veteran of the U.S. Air Force.
 He went on to get his B.S. in psychology from Michigan Technological University and then received his master’s degree in clinical social work from Michigan State University.
 He was involved with the Keweenaw Bay Indian Community (KBIC) healing to wellness court from 2011 to 2018, serving as a team member on the court and acting as the group therapist/facilitator.
 Mr. Panasiewicz has also been involved with the Tribal Law and Policy Institute since 2014.
 He is a licensed clinical therapist in both Wisconsin and Michigan and was the clinical director of a 90-day inpatient substance use treatment center (Gookomis Endaad), where his treatment modalities and treatment plan were adopted and implemented.
 He currently serves as a project director for Justice for Vets, a division of the National Association of Drug Court Professionals.

-Counselor III, Pueblo of Laguna Behavioral Health Services
+Lori Vallejos, Counselor III, Pueblo of Laguna Behavioral Health Services

 Lori Vallejos, LMSW, is a counselor with Laguna Behavioral Health Services in Laguna, New Mexico.
 She has been a member of the Healing to Wellness Court for the Pueblo of Laguna since May 2017.
 In 2003 she worked with Juvenile Drug Court in Albuquerque, New Mexico.
 She has received training in both Moral Reconation Therapy® and advanced Moral Reconation Therapy® and facilitates individual and group therapy using this treatment approach.

-(Cochiti Pueblo), San Manuel Band of Mission Indians Tribal Legal Development Clinic Director, UCLA School of Law
+Lauren van Schilfgaarde, (Cochiti Pueblo), San Manuel Band of Mission Indians Tribal Legal Development Clinic Director, UCLA School of Law

 Lauren van Schilfgaarde is the San Manuel Band of Mission Indians Tribal Legal Development Clinic Director at UCLA School of Law.
-She was previously the Tribal Law Specialist at the Tribal Law and Policy Institute (TLPI) in West Hollywood, CA. At TLPI, van Schilfgaarde coordinated training and technical assistance to tribal courts, focusing on Tribal Healing to Wellness Courts, tribal court infrastructure, and federal Indian law.
+She was previously the Tribal Law Specialist at the Tribal Law and Policy Institute (TLPI) in West Hollywood, California.
+At TLPI, van Schilfgaarde coordinated training and technical assistance to tribal courts, focusing on Tribal Healing to Wellness Courts, tribal court infrastructure, and federal Indian law.
 Previously, van Schilfgaarde was a law clerk at Native American Rights Fund and Legal Aid Foundation of Los Angeles.
 She was also a Public Interest Fellow at American Civil Liberties Union of Colorado. van Schilfgaarde received her B.A. from Colorado College and her J.D. from UCLA School of Law.